-The Molesworth Muster Trail travels through a remote area of New Zealand.
-You will need to plan your ride in advance and go well equipped.
+The Molesworth Muster Trail is a grade 4 (advanced) ride.
+It has long climbs and steep gradients so a good level of fitness is required.
+The route travels through a remote area of New Zealand so will need to plan your ride in advance and go well equipped.

 TYPE OF BIKE

-A ship-shape mountain bike is essential for the remoteness and terrain; e-bikes are permitted.
+A ship-shape mountain bike is essential for the remoteness and terrain; e-bikes are permitted but places to charge are limited.
 Riders should ideally have basic mechanical skills and carry a tool kit.

 The Molesworth endures a continental climate of extremes.
 Hot and generally dry summers are followed by harsh winters.
 Snow may fall at any time of the year and can cover the property for up to two months over the winter.
 The Acheron Road can be closed due to weather or fire danger at any time.

 Be prepared for sudden changes in the weather and always carry warm, wind and waterproof clothing.

 GETTING HERE & AROUND